 I stop off at La Villa often as they have a large Villa supermarket.
 Slightly more expensive than a normal Thai supermarket, Villa is attractive to many western and Asia expats as it has a large variety of imported foods.

 At Villa, I can buy British potato chips and pork pies, American burritos, peanut butter, frozen dinners and Sarah Lee cakes, as well as Japanese noodles and pickled products.
 Yum!

 La Villa also has a good Boots Chemist (a British company), a sporting goods outlet store, a bookshop that sells English and Thai books and, in the courtyard, you will often find small market stalls set up temporarily and selling DVDs, CDs, t shirts, bags, artwork etc.

 Another good reason to visit La Villa are the cool places you can sit outside, drink coffee, grab an iced fruit juice or even eat a full meal, while watching what seems like most of Bangkok walking by.

-There’s an always-packed Starbucks, Ka Nom has a seating area outside overlooking the courtyard and the main street, Greyhound Cafe has a beautiful patio area and, don’t miss the Thai noodle shop on the corner Awesome noodles and a very cute seating area.
+There is an always-packed Starbucks, Ka Nom has a seating area outside overlooking the courtyard and the main street, Greyhound Cafe has a beautiful patio area and, don’t miss the Thai noodle shop on the corner.
+They sell awesome noodles and have a very cute seating area.

 La Villa is on Pahonyothin Road, just down the street from Kasikorn Bank and slap-bang next to Ari sky train station in northern Bangkok.
-You can’t, and shouldn’t, miss it.
+You cannot, and shouldn’t, miss it.